hashicorp/terraform-aws-consul/_docs/package-managers.md

 - **Simple package manager installation**: We don't want a package manager that takes a dozen steps to install.

 - **Simple client usage**.
-The scripts in this Blueprint are fairly simple, so it shouldn't take a dozen steps to install one.
+The scripts in this Module are fairly simple, so it shouldn't take a dozen steps to install one.
 Ideally, we can use a one-liner such as `apt install -y install-consul`, except it should work on all major Linux distributions.